Analytic torsion for twisted de Rham complexes: Abstract

 \section{Abstract}

 We define analytic torsion $\tau(X,\E,H)\in\det H^\bullet(X,\E,H)$ for the twisted de Rham complex, consisting of the spaces of differential forms on a compact oriented Riemannian manifold $X$ valued in a flat vector bundle $\E$, with a differential given by $\nabla^\E+H\wedge\,\cdot\,$, where $\nabla^\E$ is a flat connection on $\E$, $H$ is an odd-degree closed differential form on $X$, and $H^\bullet(X,\E,H)$ denotes the cohomology of this $\ZA_2$-graded complex.
-The definition uses pseudo-differential operators and residue traces.
+The definition uses pseudodifferential operators and residue traces.
 We show that when $\dim X$ is odd, $\tau(X,\E,H)$ is independent of the choice of metrics on $X$ and $\E$ and of the representative $H$ in the cohomology class $[H]$.
-We explain the relation to generalized geometry when $H$ is a $3$-form.
+We define twisted analytic torsion in the context of generalized geometry and show that when $H$ is a $3$-form, the deformation $H\mapsto H-dB$, where $B$ is a $2$-form on $X$, is equivalent to deforming a usual metric $g$ to a generalized metric $(g,B)$.
 We demonstrate some basic functorial properties.
 When $H$ is a top-degree form, we compute the torsion, define its simplicial counterpart and prove an analogue of the Cheeger-M\"uller Theorem.
 We also study the twisted analytic torsion for $T$-dual circle bundles with integral $3$-form fluxes.\\

 \keywords{Analytic torsion, twisted de Rham cohomology, generalized geometry, Cheeger-M\"uller Theorem, $T$-duality}

 \subjclass[2000]{Primary 58J52; Secondary 57Q10, 58J40, 81T30.}